chris-king1/resume/docs/work-history.md

 # Employment history

-View the details of my work history as a technical writer and information architect.
+View the details of my employment history as a technical writer and information architect.
 I can provide more details about each position upon request.

 ## \(October 2021 – June 2023) **Capgemini**: Information Architect and Lead Technical Writer

 The following work for Capgemini is a continuation of the work that I did in my previous role with IBM:

 * Researched, wrote, and updated technical content in DITA/XML.
-Use highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.
+Used highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.
-* Planned, managed, and organized the structure of end-user publications and user assistance, which included ~10,000 DITA-based topics of technical content.
+* Planned, managed, and organized the structure of end-user documentation and user assistance, which included ~10,000 DITA-based topics of technical content.
 * Edited technical documentation, social media content, and customer communication for multiple teams and products.
 Achieved top performer in the IBM editing workshop that consisted of ~20 technical writers.
-* Administered the production process, translation, and publication of documentation to ibm.com for <a href="https://www.ibm.com/docs/en/spectrum-control/5.4.10" target="_blank">on-premises</a> and <a href="https://www.ibm.com/docs/en/storage-insights" target="_blank">off-premises (SaaS)</a> storage management and reporting applications.
+* Administered the production processes, translation, and publication of documentation to ibm.com for <a href="https://www.ibm.com/docs/en/spectrum-control/5.4.10" target="_blank">on-premises</a> and <a href="https://www.ibm.com/docs/en/storage-insights" target="_blank">off-premises (SaaS)</a> storage management and reporting applications.
-* Wrote and published social media content for IBM's storage management and reporting applications.
-[View blog posts](writing-samples.md#social-media).
+* Wrote and published [social media content](writing-samples.md#social-media) for IBM's storage management and reporting applications.
-* Worked closely with UX designers and product stakeholders to review UX designs, integrate user assistance, and ensure the best possible information experience for users.
+* Worked closely with UX designers and product stakeholders to review UX designs, integrate user assistance, and ensure a good information experience for users.
 Provided detailed feedback and edited UI microcopy (in Figma).
-* Maintained and updated the digital adoption platform (WalkMe) that was integrated in the SaaS application.
+* Maintained and updated the digital adoption platform (WalkMe) in the SaaS application.
-* Worked closely with DevOps to write, review, and edit all customer communication for a SaaS application.
+* Worked closely with DevOps to write, review, and edit all customer communication for the SaaS application.
 This communication included in-app notifications, welcome letters, emails, urgent requests, security notifications, support documents, and beta updates.
 * Acted as a focal point for improving documentation, error messages, user assistance, and information delivery.
 Triaged user and technical support feedback.
 * Used metrics and advanced analytics to improve technical content and delivery.
 * Planned the direction for incorporating the latest tools and technology into writing processes.